 AUTO DEALERS COVERAGE FORM BUSINESS AUTO COVERAGE FORM MOTOR CARRIER COVERAGE FORM

 With respect to coverage provided by this endorsement, the provisions of the Coverage Form apply unless modified by the endorsement.

-This endorsement changes the policy effective on the inception date of the policy unless another date is indicated below.
+This endorsement changes the Policy effective on the inception date of the Policy unless another date is indicated below.